 It is believed that in Florence you can find a third of all the cultural values of Italy.
-However, if such museum as the Galleria of Accademia had not been in this city, many priceless treasures of world culture would have been lost forever or simply not created.
+If the Galleria of Accademia had not been in this city, many priceless treasures of world culture would have been lost forever or simply not created.

 Available days: From Tuesday to Sunday